suzannepk/slurm_HPCC/README.md

 -------------
 The most common way to interact with the batch system is via batch scripts.
 A batch script is simply a shell script with added directives to request various resources from or provide certain information to the scheduling system.
 Aside from these directives, the batch script is simply the series of commands needed to set up and run your job.

-To submit a batch script, use the command ``sbatch submit.sl``
+To submit a batch script, use the command ``sbatch submit.sl``, but don't do that just yet, because you will need to customize the example batch script, `submit.sl` first.

-Consider the following batch script:
+The example batch script, `submit.sl` looks like this :

 ```
 #!/bin/bash